rmind/stdc/c_coding_style.md

 All lines should generally be within 80 characters.
 Wrap long lines.
 There are some good reasons behind this:
 * It forces the developer to write more succinct code;
-* Humans are better at processing smaller quantity of information;
+* Humans are better at processing information in smaller quantity portions;
 * It helps users of vi/vim (and potentially other editors) who use vertical splits.